-Valerie Jarrett Calls Roseanne Racist Tweet “Teaching Moment”
+Valerie Jarrett Calls Roseanne Barr’s Racist Tweet “A Teaching Moment”

-Former Obama adviser, previously scheduled to appear on MSNBC’s town hall about racism in America, takes the opportunity to finally weigh in on the racist tweets Roseanne Barr sent out about her earlier in the day.
+Former Barack Obama adviser Valerie Jarrett, who’d been previously scheduled to appear on MSNBC’s town hall about racism in America, finally takes the opportunity to weigh in on the racist tweets Roseanne Barr sent out about her earlier in the day.

-Every early Tuesday morning Barr had tweeted comparing Jarrett to an ape, as Barr had done in 2013 in a tweet comparing another Trump administration official, Susan Rice to an ape.
-After this morning’s tweet, ABC canceling Roseanne’s sitcom, saying the that and other morning racist,anti-semitic tweets from Barr, were not in keeping with ABC’s values.
+Very early Tuesday morning, Barr had tweeted comparing Jarrett to an ape, as Barr had done in 2013 in a tweet comparing another Obama administration official, Susan Rice, to an ape.
+After this morning’s tweet, ABC canceled Barr’s sitcom, saying that and her other morning racist, anti-Semitic tweets were not in keeping with ABC’s values.

 “We have to turn it into a teaching moment,” Jarrett said.
 “I’m fine.
 I’m worried about all the people out there who don’t have a circle of friends and followers who come right to their defense.”